 Steals, deals, and secrets – Inside India’s Chor Bazaars

 India is known for its diversity in cultures, languages, and even Chor Bazaars.
-For the uninitiated, ‘Chor’ means thief, and ‘Bazaar’ is market, so I’m talking about a place literally called a thieves’ market. these markets are so legendary across India that even Bollywood can’t resist giving them a shoutout in love songs like “Chor Bazaari.”
+For the uninitiated, ‘Chor’ means thief, and ‘Bazaar’ is market, so I’m talking about a place literally called a thieves’ market.
+These markets are so legendary across India that even Bollywood can’t resist giving them a shoutout in love songs like “Chor Bazaari.”
 Now, you might wonder why a place with such a shady name is a must-visit for me whenever I land in a new city.
 It’s simple—I’m a self-confessed shopaholic.
 And before you jump to conclusions about why I’d willingly walk into what sounds like a den of thieves, let me tell you: Chor Bazaars in India have everything you’re looking for, all within budget—a dream come true for any shopaholic!

 These historic flea markets have been the go-to destination for antiques and used goods for well over a century.
 From light bulbs to used car parts, there’s nothing you cannot find at these bazaars.
 Yet, every time I stroll into one of these markets, I can’t shake the feeling that I might end up buying back something that was once mine.
 I once booked a Savaari cab in Mumbai to Chor Bazaar and found myself haggling over a ‘genuine’ antique that looked eerily similar to my grandmother’s clock, which mysteriously disappeared a few years ago.